HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 ABOUT THE AUTHOR

 Julie Dillon is a science fiction and fantasy illustrator creating art for books and magazines, as well as for her own projects and publications.
-She has won two Chesley awards, and has been nominated for two Hugo Awards and two World Fantasy Awards.
+She has won two Chesley awards, a Hugo Award, and has been nominated for two World Fantasy Awards.

 Also by this Author